Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 24 November 2024 14.24.43 UTC
+- WIB: Minggu, 24 November 2024 15.29.45 UTC
-- WITA: Minggu, 24 November 2024 15.24.43 UTC
+- WITA: Minggu, 24 November 2024 16.29.45 UTC
-- WIT: Minggu, 24 November 2024 16.24.43 UTC
+- WIT: Minggu, 24 November 2024 17.29.45 UTC

 Kutipan Inspiratif:
-"You make the world a better place by making yourself a better person."
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: motivational
+Kategori: attitude